brickfrog/justin.vc/content/now.md

 kick-in-the-pants to be (more) social.
 Difficult to want to do things when you have to drive 30 minutes.

+## Doing

+Working on this site, an excuse to learn more javascript and CSS and HTML, etc. etc. Additionally working on reading data science / statistics content - have to get back into the 'ole grind eventually.
+Additionally want to somehow automate my "daily" notes in org-roam into a weekly post, think Marginal Revolution's Weekly Roundup.

 ## Reading

 I try to do most of my tracking on [goodreads](https://www.goodreads.com/brickfrog).
 I know, evil Amazon, but the API  is pretty good.
 I try to backup my data but I'm not sure what other good alternatives are.
 Feel free to suggest some.